-In terms of volatility, the 20 most volatile MSAs mostly include those in California (San Jose, Bakersfield, Fresno, Riverside, Sacramento, Stockton, Oxnard, San Diego, Los Angeles) and Florida (Cape Coral, Palm Bay, North Port, Miami).
-MSAs with high volatility tend to also have higher mean growth rates in expansion, with a correlation of 0.58 between $\sigma$ and $\mu_0$ across MSAs.
-Additionally, we find a correlation of -0.22 between $\sigma$ and $\mu_0 + \mu_1$ , implying MSAs with relatively high volatility also tend to have deeper house price recessions.
+In terms of residual volatility, the 20 most volatile MSAs mostly include those in California (San Jose, Bakersfield, Fresno, Riverside, Sacramento, Stockton, Oxnard, San Diego, Los Angeles) and Florida (Cape Coral, Palm Bay, North Port, Miami).
+Note that this residual volatility reflects movements in housing prices that are independent of the aggregate cycle, such as MSA-level housing booms or busts.
+MSAs with high residual volatility tend to also have higher mean growth rates in expansion, with a correlation of 0.58 between $\sigma$ and $\mu_0$ across MSAs.
+Additionally, we find a correlation of -0.22 between $\sigma$ and $\mu_0 + \mu_1$ , implying MSAs with relatively high idiosyncratic volatility also tend to have deeper house price recessions.

 We now investigate which MSAs cluster together once we account for the contemporaneous cross-sectional similarity relationship.
 Figure 1 displays a choropleth map with different colors representing membership in one of the seven clusters.
-Three of the MSAs in our sample belong to no cluster; these include Birmingham, AL, Urban Honolulu, HI, and Jackson, MS. Cluster 1 is comprised of five MSAs in Florida as well as two in Georgia.
+Each MSA is associated with the cluster for which it has a probability of membership greater than 0.5.
+Three of the MSAs in our sample belong to no cluster (i.e., none of their cluster membership probabilities exceeded 0.5); these include Birmingham, AL, Urban Honolulu, HI, and Jackson, MS. Cluster 1 is comprised of five MSAs in Florida as well as two in Georgia.
 Cluster 2 only has four MSAs, primarily located in Tennessee (Nashville, Memphis, and Chattanooga) along with Milwaukee, WI.
-MSAs in cluster 3 include seven from Ohio (Cincinnati, Cleveland, Columbus, Dayton, Akron, Toledo, and Youngstown) and five from North Carolina (Charlotte, Raleigh, Greensboro, Winston-Salem, and Durham).
+MSAs in cluster 3 include seven from Ohio (Cincinnati, Cleveland, Columbus, Dayton, Akron, Toledo, and

+Youngstown) and five from North Carolina (Charlotte, Raleigh, Greensboro, Winston-Salem, and Durham).
 Cluster 4 contains most of the Northeast region included in our sample plus all MSAs in California (with the exception of Fresno) and the Washington D.C. area.
 Cluster 5 is a small cluster of six MSAs, which include two in Pennsylvania (Harrisburg and Scranton), Virginia Beach, VA, Albuquerque, NM, El Paso, TX, and Little Rock, AR.
 On the other hand, cluster 6 is relatively large with 24 MSAs spread across the United States, primarily in the West and West-South-Central Regions.
 Finally, cluster 7 is comprised of eight MSAs including five in the Midwest (Chicago, Detroit, Minneapolis, Kansas City, and Grand Rapids) and two in South Carolina (Greenville and Columbia).